jeffelin/jeffelin/README.md

 I build a lot of AI @ MIT.
 I also do business, music, and athletics.
+On Break!